Jammed disks of two sizes and weights in a channel: Alternating sequences

 The volume and entropy of macrostates, determined by their average particle content, become functions of the dimensionless parameters.
 The gradual variation of these parameters is akin to a quasistatic process described by variables analogous to thermodynamic functions.
 Some of these processes are found to encounter singularities reminiscent of phase transitions.
 A distinctive feature of jammed macrostates is that the same volume and entropy can be produced with very different contents of statistically interacting particles.

-One extension of the work reported here which will cover much new ground permits random sequences of large and small disks of different weights.
+Admittedly, these exact results are highly nongeneric in a broader context.
+Jamming conditions in general are known to be nonlocal, which puts them out of reach of our methodology as developed thus far.
+However, there are clear paths for the further developement of this approach.
+One extension of the work reported here, which we intend to tackle next, promises to cover much new ground.
+It permits random sequences of large and small disks of different weights.
 This scenario requires a different jamming protocol, where random agitations take place in a wider channel that allows disks to move past each other.

 If we allow, in the jammed state, multiple small disks to be placed in sequence, the more stringent geometric constraints,

 must be satisfied, replacing the condition (\ref{eq:1}).
 The number of distinct tiles that are realized is doubled from 8 in Table~\ref{tab:t1} to 16 in Table~\ref{tab:t5}.
 The six distinct volumes of the 16 tiles are compiled in Table~\ref{tab:t6}